Naomirood/SEAL-CANE/README.md

 TensorFlow == 2.12.2 <br />

 ## Usage
-To train the model and predict score.
+To train the model and predict scores.

 ## Acknowledgements